Taluu/json-encoder-exercice/README.md

 Endpoints
 ---------
-Note : all example are hitting as if the domain is `localhost` and the port `8080`.
-These can be configured when executing the binary with the flags `-domain` and `port` : `bin/json-encoder-exercise -domain localhost -port 8080`
+Note : all example are hitting as if the domain is `localhost` and the port `8080`, and the key `test`.

+For security concerns, the key should of course not be plaintext when launching the binary, but for the sake of simplicity and this being out of scope for this exercice, let's pass this as plaintext.

+`bin/json-encoder-exercise -domain localhost -port 8080 -key test`

 ### Encrypting data
 You can encrypt data by hitting the endpoint `/encrypt` on a POST request, with